zuozhenggh/learning-library/oic-integration-library/cookbooks/erp-cloud/intro-design-patterns/intro-to-design-patterns.md

 One very common business scenario in an enterprise is to generate extracts of financials data like Journals, Payables Invoices, Payments, Receivable and send it to a data warehouse or  legacy or third party partner systems

-Let's see the Outbound mechanisms and the purpose of each of them based on the volume of data that needs to be sent to downstream applications
+Let's see the Outbound mechanisms and the purpose of each of them based on the volume of data that must be sent to downstream applications

 ### *BIP Extract - Large Data sets*
 Designed to extract incremental data for scenarios ex: